BYLAWS FOR SPOKANE FAITH AND VALUES, 501c3

 d)Candidates for Trustees positions shall have demonstrated commitment to Spokane Faith and Values through financial contributions, value-added services, and/or volunteer involvement.

-e)A Trustee shall hold office for a term of two years and until his or her successor has been elected and qualified; however, Trustees shall be elected so that the terms of one-half of the Trustees shall expire in alternate years (although this may require some Trustees to be elected for only a one year term).
+e)A Trustee shall hold office for a term of three years and until his or her successor has been elected and qualified; however, Trustees shall be elected so that the terms of one-half of the Trustees shall expire in alternate years (although this may require some Trustees to be elected for only a one year term).

 g)If a Trustee expresses interest in another term, they shall be subject to a three month review period before assuming another term.
 This review shall be conducted by all other Trustees and evaluate their continued contribution to the board.